Table of Contents

 - donations to a charity of their choice

 - half-day off Fridays

 - event tickets

 - paid-for vacation

-Action Step: Think of an employee who you haven’t recognized recently.
-Show your appreciation by giving them a reward from our list.
+You can get going today.
+Think of an employee who you haven’t recognized recently.
+Show your employee appreciation by giving them a reward from our list.

 2. Give Employees Autonomy